Icinga/icinga2/doc/12-livestatus.md

-  endpoints     | &nbsp;    | config and status attributes log           | services, hosts, contacts, commands | parses [compatlog](6-object-types.md#objecttype-compatlogger) and shows log attributes statehist     | hosts, services | parses [compatlog](6-object-types.md#objecttype-compatlogger) and aggregates state change attributes
+  endpoints     | &nbsp;    | config and status attributes log           | services, hosts, contacts, commands | parses [compatlog](6-object-types.md#objecttype-compatlogger) and shows log attributes statehist     | hosts, services | parses [compatlog](6-object-types.md#objecttype-compatlogger) and aggregates state change attributes hostsbygroup  | hostgroups | host attributes grouped by hostgroup and its attributes servicesbygroup | servicegroups | service attributes grouped by servicegroup and its attributes servicesbyhostgroup  | hostgroups | service attributes grouped by hostgroup and its attributes

 The `commands` table is populated with `CheckCommand`, `EventCommand` and `NotificationCommand` objects.